eddyerburgh/notes/docs/computer-networking/bluetooth.md

 Bluetooth adapts its hop sequence to exclude channels on which there are other RF signals.
 This is called **adaptive frequency hopping**.

 There are "three forms of modulation are used to send bits on a channel.
-The basic scheme is to use frequency shift keying to send a 1-bit symbol every microsecond, giving a gross data rate of 1 Mbps.
+The basic scheme is to use frequency shift keying to send a 1-bit symbol every microsecond, giving a gross data rate of 1 Mb/s.
 Enhanced rates were introduced with the 2.0 version of Bluetooth.
-These rates use phase shift keying to send either 2 or 3 bits per symbol, for gross data rates of 2 or 3 Mbps.
+These rates use phase shift keying to send either 2 or 3 bits per symbol, for gross data rates of 2 or 3 Mb/s.
 The enhanced rates are only used in the data portion of frames" {% cite computer-networks -l 324 %}.

 ## The Bluetooth link layers